DFC302/ContentInjector/README.md

 2. Select Insert File Contents Here or Insert File Contents (Base64).
 3. Pick the file from your local filesystem.
 4. The contents will be inserted at your cursor or replace your selection.

+### Replace MIME TYPE
+1. Highlight the current MIME type.
+2. Right-click inside a request or response editor.
+3. Select Replace with MIME Type.
+4. Pick a common MIME type from the list of common MIME types.
+5. The current MIME type will then be replaced with the selected MIME type.

 ## Requirements
 * Burp Suite Professional or Community Edition